rochellew/CSCI-1250-F21-Code-Examples/Using Classes & Objects/README.md

 #### Generating a random value in a given range
 It is often the case that we want to generate a random value in a given range (e.g., I want a random number between 1 and 10).

-To do this, need to use a formula (more math stuff, yay 😅).
+To do this, we need to use a formula (more math stuff, yay 😅).
 The formula to generate a random number in a range has a few variables we need to keep track of.

 * Max - the maximum value in the range
 * Min - the minimum value in the range